-If you are an enthusiastic planner, these 8 easy Thanksgiving holiday fundraisers are simple enough to throw together in a week or less.
+If you are an enthusiastic planner, these eight easy Thanksgiving holiday fundraisers are simple enough to put together in a week or less.
 Keep it simple.
-Plan a Thanksgiving fundraiser for your school around fellowship and family.
-Holidays are a great time to raise funds for your favorite cause.
+Plan a Thanksgiving fundraiser around fellowship and family.
+Holidays are a great time to raise funds for your favorite cause, especially because the last three months of the year are some of the most fruitful fundraising months.

 Organize a FOOTBALL FUND DRIVE – Football season is in full force.
 Ask your family and friends to “bet” on a game for charity.
 Everyone pays a small entry fee and makes a pledge for their team.
 If their team wins, keep only the entry fee.
 If their team loses, they must pay the full amount of the pledge.
 Lots of people will donate either way.
 Get a grand prize donated, and put all of the winners into a a drawing.